jankaspar/ts-discriminated-union/doc/types-explained.md

 ```

-This is still quite verbose and if we don't use else branch the compiler will not error once we add another case to the union
+This is still quite verbose and if we don't use else branch the compiler will not error once we add another case to the union.
-Lets try to find way how to represent the union itself.
+Other option is to define whole flow controll using chaining api.

 This is so far my best try: